Strategies and solutions for water conservation, planning and management

 Plant friendly products should be used with your greywater system.
 In general, products should be biodegradable and non-toxic.
 In addition, they should be free of salt (sodium) and boron (borax), two common ingredients that are non-toxic to people but are harmful to plants and/or the soil.
 Chlorine bleach is also harmful to plants and should be diverted with any other harmful products to the sewer or septic by switching the 3-way valve.
-See this article for recommendations on specific brands.
+Read article for recommendations on specific brands of plant-friendly soap.

 Residents may also consider using filtering devices that collect microfibers that come off of clothing during wash cycles to keep microfibers from entering the greywater system.
 Devices range from fine mesh laundry bags to small coiled balls that can be placed in the washing machine.

-A rain garden is a garden of native shrubs, perennials, and flowers planted in a small depression, which is generally formed on a natural slope.
-It is designed to temporarily hold and soak in rainwater runoff that flows from roofs, driveways, patios or lawns.
+The EcoBlock Water Team also plans to provide guidance to construct rain gardens at individual households’ properties.
+A rain garden is a depressed area planted with native shrubs, perennials, and flowers that collects rainwater runoff from roofs, driveways and walkways.
+Rain gardens are designed to collect and temporarily hold rainwater, allowing the water to soak into the soil.
 Rain gardens are effective in removing up to 90% of nutrients and chemicals and up to 80% of sediments from the rainwater runoff.
 Compared to a conventional lawn, rain gardens allow for 30% more water to soak into the ground.